semantic-release/semantic-release/CONTRIBUTING.md

 Some issues are created without information requested in the [Bug report guideline](#bug-report).
 Help making them easier to resolve by adding any relevant informations.

-The issue [Design issue](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Asemantic-release+archived%3Afalse+label%3Adesign) are meant to discuss the implementation of new features.
+Issues with the [design label](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Asemantic-release+archived%3Afalse+label%3Adesign) are meant to discuss the implementation of new features.
 Participating in the discussion is a good opportunity to get involved and influence the future direction of **semantic-release**.

 ### Fix bugs and implement features

-Confirmed bug reports and ready to implement features are marked with the [help wanted label](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Asemantic-release+archived%3Afalse+label%3A%22help+wanted%22).
+Confirmed bug and ready to implement features are marked with the [help wanted label](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Asemantic-release+archived%3Afalse+label%3A%22help+wanted%22).
 Post a comment on an issue to indicate you would like to work on it and to request help from the [@semantic-release/maintainers](https://github.com/orgs/semantic-release/teams/contributors) and the community.

 ## Using the issue tracker

 The issue tracker is the channel for [bug reports](#bug-report), [features requests](#feature-request) and [submitting pull requests](#submitting-a-pull-request) only.
 Please use the [Support](docs/support/README.md) and [Get help](README.md#get-help) sections for support, troubleshooting and questions.

-Before opening an Issue or a Pull Request, please the use the [GitHub issue search](https://github.com/issues?utf8=%E2%9C%93&q=user%3Asemantic-release) to make the issue or feature request hasn't been already reported or fixed.
+Before opening an Issue or a Pull Request, please use the [GitHub issue search](https://github.com/issues?utf8=%E2%9C%93&q=user%3Asemantic-release) to make the bug or feature request hasn't been already reported or fixed.

 ### Bug report

 A good bug report shouldn't leave others needing to chase you up for more information.
-Please try to be as detailed as possible in your report and fill the information request in the Issue Template.
+Please try to be as detailed as possible in your report and fill the information requested in the [Bug report template](https://github.com/semantic-release/semantic-release/issues/new?template=bug-report.md).

 ### Feature request

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
+Please provide as much detail and context as possible and fill the information requested in the [Feature request template](https://github.com/semantic-release/semantic-release/issues/new?template=feature-request.md).

+### New plugin request

-Please provide as much detail and context as possible.
+[Plugins](docs/usage/plugins.md) are a great way to extend **semantic-release** capabilities, integrate with other systems and support new project type.
+Please provide as much detail and context as possible and fill the information requested in the [New plugin request template](https://github.com/semantic-release/semantic-release/issues/new?template=plugin-request.md).

 ## Submitting a Pull Request

-Good pull requests - patches, improvements, new features - are a fantastic help.
+Good pull requests whether patches, improvements or new features are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-If you never created a pull request before, welcome 🎉 😄 [Here is a great tutorial](https://opensource.guide/how-to-contribute/#opening-a-pull-request) on how to send one :)
+If you never created a pull request before, welcome 🎉 😄.
+[Here is a great tutorial](https://opensource.guide/how-to-contribute/#opening-a-pull-request) on how to send one :)

+Here is a summary of the steps to follow:

 1. [Set up the workspace](#set-up-the-workspace)
 2. If you cloned a while ago, get the latest changes from upstream and update dependencies: